MinecraftForge/Documentation/docs/datastorage/capabilities.md

 There are three different situations in which you may want to send synchronization packets, all of them optional:

-1. When the entity spawns in the world, or the block is placed, you may want to share the initialization-assigned values with the clients.
+1. When the entity spawns in the level, or the block is placed, you may want to share the initialization-assigned values with the clients.
 2. When the stored data changes, you may want to notify some or all of the watching clients.
 3. When a new client starts viewing the entity or block, you may want to notify it of the existing data.